 While initial triage is most commonly undertaken by nursing personnel, the psychiatrist must assume an active role in the training and supervision of those clinicians and in the formulation of standards and clinical criteria applied during the triage “sorting” function.
 Triage is only as effective as the quality of the standards and the rigor with which they are applied.

 Assessment of psychiatric patients under emergency circumstances focuses on the need to quickly evaluate the pertinent aspect(s) of the patient's presentation, with special attention to potential life-threatening issues.
 Although the patient may have had an initial brief medical evaluation and triage to psychiatry, the clinician should continue to be alert to the possibility that the patient has a medical disorder or substance induced disorder underlying their presentation.

 The clinician should assemble as much data as possible before addressing the patient directly.
-For example, if information suggests that the patient may be dangerous to themselves or to others, appropriate security arrangements should be made. ...
+For example, if information suggests that the patient may be dangerous to themselves or to others, appropriate security arrangements should ...